 Any data subject affected by the processing of personal data has the right – granted by European legislative bodies – to object at any time to the processing of personal data concerning him or her that is carried out pursuant to Art.
 6 (1) (e) or (f) of the GDPR, for reasons arising from particular circumstances.
 This also applies to profiling based on these provisions.

-In the event of an objection, Oikos Management GmbH will no longer process personal data unless we can prove compelling reasons for processing that outweigh the interests, rights and freedoms of the data subject, or if the processing serves the assertion, exercise or defence of legal claims.
+In the event of an objection, Oikos Group GmbH will no longer process personal data unless we can prove compelling reasons for processing that outweigh the interests, rights and freedoms of the data subject, or if the processing serves the assertion, exercise or defence of legal claims.

-Moreover, the data subject has the right, for reasons arising from his/her particular situation, to object to the processing of personal data concerning him or her which is carried out by Oikos Management GmbH for scientific or historical research purposes or for statistical purposes pursuant to Art.
+Moreover, the data subject has the right, for reasons arising from his/her particular situation, to object to the processing of personal data concerning him or her which is carried out by Oikos Group GmbH for scientific or historical research purposes or for statistical purposes pursuant to Art.
 89 para.
 1 of the GDPR, unless such processing is necessary to fulfil a task in the public interest.

-To assert the right to objection, the data subject can directly contact any employee of Oikos Management GmbH or another employee.
+To assert the right to objection, the data subject can directly contact any employee of Oikos Group GmbH or another employee.
 The data subject is also free, in connection with the use of information society services, notwithstanding Directive 2002/58/EC, to exercise his or her right to objection by means of automated procedures making use of technical processing.

 h) Automated decisions in individual cases including profiling